MandWdevclub/MandWdevclub.github.io/_posts/2016-08-26-postgreSQL.md

 sudo -u postgres createdb sammy
 ```

-Traditionally, instead of creating a database and user/role named sammy, you would do something like '<your project name here> instead.
+Traditionally, instead of creating a database and user/role named sammy, you would do something like '<your project name here>' instead.
 However, for simplicities sake, let's get through this part quickly.
 If you would like to do a deeper dive, check out one of Digital Ocean's excellent tutorials: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04

 #### 3. Adding a Model